Skip to content Skip to Chat

 • Participate in study groups and other group work

-Some of the most in-demand computer science jobs you could land with a CS degree include:
+Computer science professionals are often able to translate their talents across sectors, including technology, healthcare, finance, entertainment, gaming, the automotive industry, and more.
+Some of the most in-demand computer science careers you could land with a CS degree include:

 Is a Computer Science Degree Worth It?

-If you have a strong foundation in mathematics and are driven to innovate, then you may find fulfillment in earning a CS degree.
-A computer science degree can open doors to a variety of well-paying, in-demand tech careers.
-With such a degree, you’ll gain a firm understanding of IT fundamentals with the option to specialize in cybersecurity, systems management, data analysis, software development, or a similar field.
+If you have a strong foundation in mathematics and a passion for innovation, pursuing a computer science degree can be highly rewarding.
+This versatile credential opens the door to a wide range of well-paying, in-demand careers in the tech industry.
+Through a CS program, you’ll develop a solid understanding of core IT principles while gaining opportunities to specialize in areas such as cybersecurity, systems management, data analysis, software development, or related fields.

 Ready to begin or advance in your computer science career?
 Get started today by applying for WGU’s computer science degree program, designed with input from industry experts.
 Our competency-based education model means that you advance through coursework as quickly as you show mastery of the material, so you can potentially graduate faster and save money.